CATReloaded/DataScience_circle/Weather_with_KNN/README.md

-This is A Classification Problem Using K-NN Algorithm .
+This is a Classification Problem Using K-NN Algorithm .